Deepthi-Jallepalli/CMPE202_FinalProject/README.md

 - To keep things simple I encourage my team to granularize the requirement into smaller user stories

-# Journal Week - 1
+# Journal Sprint - 1